lmoecher/my_projects/html/html_basics/quotes/README.md

 ## Citations

 * *cite* - Used to refernce the source of a quote or piece of content.
 This is often used within a "*blockquote*" or "*q*" tags to provide citations.
+* The text inside the *cite* element is render in italic.

 ### Example